mikestead/lighthouse-batch/README.md

     housing_com.report.csv
     www_bbc_com.report.csv

 You can specify budget thresholds for primary metrics.
-If any are exceeded the run will fail.
+If any are not met the run will fail.

     lighthouse-batch -s https://web.dev \
         --score 92 \